 Most serious buyers will obtain a mortgage pre-approval before they even start looking for a home.
 One of the best methods for buyers to demonstrate to sellers that they will be able to qualify for a mortgage at the end of escrow is to obtain a pre-approval.
 However, if a buyer isn’t pre-approved, you have no way of knowing if they will be able to secure finance for the transaction.
 A clear warning sign is an offer that isn’t accompanied by a pre-approval letter.

-Here is the guidance given by industry professionals to home sellers in Riverside on this issue.
+Here is the guidance given by industry professionals to home sellers in San Bernardino on this issue.
 “As the seller, it’s likely that you have an offer amount in mind that you’d like the purchaser to match or beat.
 No matter what figures are bandied around in an offer, a buyer must nevertheless demonstrate that he has the money to pay for the item.
 A pre-approval letter on the letterhead of the buyer’s lender should always be included in an offer if the buyer plans to obtain a mortgage.

-An earnest money deposit that is simply too tiny is a warning sign for home sellers in Riverside (or really anywhere else for that matter).
+An earnest money deposit that is simply too tiny is a warning sign for home sellers in San Bernardino (or really anywhere else for that matter).
 When an offer is accepted, earnest money is deposited as a security deposit for the seller.
 The seller may keep the earnest money as compensation for having to go through the entire selling procedure again if the buyer cancels without good reason.

 2. Too Many Contingencies